A Note on Stabbing Convex Bodies with Points, Lines, and Flats: Introduction

 Suppose that $\Ground$ is a finite set.
 For a parameter $\eps \in (0,1)$, a subset $\Samp \subseteq \Ground$ is an \emphi{$\eps$-net} for the range space $\RangeSpace$, if for every range $\range \in \Ranges$ with

 has $\range \cap \Samp \neq \varnothing$.
 The $\eps$-net theorem of Haussler and Welzl \cite{hw-ensrq-87} implies the existence of $\eps$-nets of size $O(\delta \eps^{-1} \log \eps^{-1})$, where $\delta$ is the \VC{} dimension of the range space $\RangeSpace$.
-The use of $\eps$-nets is widespread in computational geometry \cite{m-ldg-02, h-gaa-11}.
+The use of $\eps$-nets is widespread in computational geometry \cite{m-ldg-02,h-gaa-11}.

-\myparagraph{Weak $\eps$-nets.} Consider the range space $(\PS, \RangesC)$, where $\RangesC$ is the collection of all compact convex bodies in $\Re^d$ and $\PS \subset \Re^d$ is a point set of size $n$.
-This range space has infinite \VC{} dimension---the standard $\eps$-net constructions do not work for this range space.
+\paragraph*{Weak \TPDF{$\eps$}{eps}-nets.} Consider the range space $(\PS, \RangesC)$, where $\RangesC$ is the collection of all compact convex bodies in $\Re^d$ and $\PS \subset \Re^d$ is a set of points.
+This range space has unbounded \VC{} dimension---the standard $\eps$-net constructions do not work in this case.
 The notion of \emphi{weak $\eps$-nets} bypasses this issue by allowing the net $\Samp$ to use points outside of $\PS$.
-Specifically, any convex body $\Body$ that contains at least $\eps n$ points of $\PS$ must contain a point of $\Samp$.
-The first construction of weak $\eps$-net is due to \Barany{} \etal \cite{bfl-nhp-90}.
-There was quite a bit of work on this problem, calumniating in the somewhat simpler construction of \Matousek and Wagner \cite{mw-ncwen-04}, who constructed weak $\eps$-nets of size $O(\eps^{-d} \log^{f(d)} \eps^{-1})$, where $f(d) = O(d^2 \log d)$.
-Recently, Rubin \cite{r-ibwenp-18} gave an improved bound for points in the plane, showing existence of weak $\eps$-nets of size $O(\eps^{-(3/2 + \alpha)})$ for arbitrarily small $\alpha > 0$.
-For more detailed history of the problem, see the introduction of Rubin \cite{r-ibwenp-18}.
-As for a lower bound, Bukh \etal \cite{bmn-lbwensc-09} gave constructions of point sets for which any weak $\eps$-net must have size $\Omega(\eps^{-1} \log^{d-1} \eps^{-1})$.
+Specifically, any convex body $\Body$ that contains at least $\eps \cardin{\PS}$ points of $\PS$ must contain a point of $\Samp$.
+The first construction of weak $\eps$-nets in the plane was due to \Barany{} \etal \cite{bfl-nhp-90} of size $O(1/\eps^{1026})$.
+For all $d \geq 1$, Alon \etal \cite{abfk-pswnch-92} were the first to construct weak $\eps$-nets in $\Re^d$ whose size was bounded in terms of $1/\eps$ and $d$.
+In 1995, Chazelle \etal \cite{ceggsw-ibwen-95} improved this bound to $O \bigl( \eps^{-d} \log^{\zeta(d)} \eps^{-1} \bigr)$, where $\zeta(d) = O(2^{d}(d-1)!)$.
+In 2004, \Matousek and Wagner \cite{mw-ncwen-04} gave an improved construction of weak $\eps$-nets of size $O_d(\eps^{-d} \log^{f(d)} \eps^{-1})$, where $f(d) = O(d^2 \log d)$.
+Recently, Rubin \cite{r-ibwen-18,r-sbwenhd-21} gave an improved bound, showing the existence of weak $\eps$-nets of size $O_d(\eps^{-(d - 0.5 + \alpha)})$ for arbitrarily small $\alpha > 0$.
+For more detailed history of the problem, see the introduction of Rubin \cite{r-ibwen-18,r-sbwenhd-21}.
+As for a lower bound, Bukh \etal \cite{bmn-lbwensc-09} gave constructions of point sets for which any weak $\eps$-net must have size $\Omega_d(\eps^{-1} \log^{d-1} \eps^{-1})$.
 Closing this gap remains a major open problem.
+See \cite{mv-eaen-17} for a recent survey of $\eps$-nets and related concepts.